craftercms/docs/source/by-role/system-admin/upgrade/index.rst

 Upgrading CrafterCMS
 ====================

-..
-TODO Update to the latest 4

 This section details the steps required to upgrade your CrafterCMS install.

 ..
 WARNING::
-   * This guide assumes that you're trying to upgrade from a stock 3.1.x Studio and with some slight Studio configuration changes.
-If your site configuration is heavily customized or your Studio is a custom overlay you might need additional work that is not specified here.
+   * This guide assumes that you're trying to upgrade from a stock 3.1.x or 4.0.x Studio and with some slight Studio configuration changes.
+If your project/site configuration is heavily customized or your Studio is a custom overlay you might need additional work that is not specified here.

    * The following release versions are able to upgrade to 4.